 Because the course is work-based, you need to already be in a full-time, part-time or voluntary role.
-If you don't have an undergraduate degree, you could still do this postgraduate course if you have several years experience in a responsible position (such as a military role) or you have high-level skills through experience that isn't reflected in your qualifications.
+If you don't have an undergraduate degree, you could still do this postgraduate course if you have several years experience in a responsible position or you have high-level skills through experience that isn't reflected in your qualifications.

 You'll get to put the skills you learn to work instantly in your job, contributing to the success of your company.
 When you complete the course, you'll improve your career prospects and have the skills and knowledge to perform more effectively in your job.

 - Design your programme of study to match your personal and professional goals, as well as your employer's objectives